iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

     Figure 12.
 The sample standard deviation during training (left) and the average episode return (right) in empty grid-world environment.
 </div>

 Next we decided to plot the RND, BYOL-Explore Lite, normal PPO, CCIM and CCIM-slimmed heatmaps in Figure 13 and 14.
 To make the heatmaps we looked at the best 15 seeds for each algorithm and kept track of the paths each seed took.
-Comparing Figure 13 and Figure 14, we can see that the CCIM and CCIM-slimmed covered more of the map than RND and BYOL-Explore Lite.
+Looking at Figure 13 and Figure 14, we can see that the CCIM and CCIM-slimmed covered more of the map than RND and BYOL-Explore Lite.
+However, only covered slightly more of the map than PPO.

 <div class="row mt-3">